 -Each and every trained professional will be more effective the more they participate in the process of self-integration.
 Self-integration is very good for our wellbeing and it’s almost always the answer to their patient’s pressing problems, not to mention the better the doctor feels the more they do it, thus increasing their influence.

 -Psychologists ought to have an extremely open-minded approach to their work.
-Imposing structures, beliefs, and the like doesn’t seem to be helpful in the long run, and in many cases I’ve seen it prove to be detrimental.
+Imposing structures, beliefs, and the like doesn’t seem to be helpful in the long run, and in many cases, I’ve seen it prove to be detrimental.
 Let the patient open up.
 Let them create their own systems that they want to follow for their own good.
 If the patient is particularly close-minded, it seems like only very gentle and general guidance is necessary, especially if it’s combined with encouraging them to be open-minded.

--And lastly, psychologists will be more effective if communication and emotional connection flows freely between the patient and the professional.
+-And lastly, psychologists will be more effective if communication and emotional connection flow freely between the patient and the professional.
 This is why psychedelics are so helpful to the psychologist, they allow communication and connection to be experienced on a level that’s absolutely incredible!

 When these three aspects are happening all at once within the psychologist and, eventually, the patient, there is much hope for true and long-lasting healing!
 This is why I recommend each and every psychologist be highly encouraged to take psychedelics and read the works of Carl Jung before (and while) they work in the field.
 Carl Jung was the most effective psychoanalyst of all time, and psychedelics help boost our overall ability to heal ourselves and the patient.

 I’m not a huge fan of saying these words since what I’m saying can be interpreted as me imposing a structure, or a set of tasks for a psychologist to follow in order to become “better.”
-The only reason why I’m even coming close to implying something like this is because, if what I say makes us feel fearful, angry, or that I don’t know what I’m talking about, these feelings and thoughts can be paid attention to.
+The only reason why I’m even coming close to implying something like this is that if what I say makes us feel fearful, angry, or that I don’t know what I’m talking about, these feelings and thoughts can be paid attention to.
 Once they’re paid attention to they can be disidentified from, asked questions, logically analyzed, and consciously integrated into our personality.
-In other words it folds in on itself, transcending structure in the process and becoming regenerative and healing.
+In other words, it folds in on itself, transcending structure in the process and becoming regenerative and healing.

 Also, I’ve come to ponder the concept that some are simply unable to change.
 I’ve always thought that everyone can change but simply don’t, but my life experience is leading me to consider that some of us cannot change and will never be able to change.
 Just like how a man with no arm cannot open a door a man with a small mind cannot change – both need their capabilities expanded by artificial means.
 That’s my thought on that, but I haven’t accepted it as a universal truth, perhaps this simply isn’t the case!